ahmednule/ahmednule/README.md

-# 👋 Ahmed Nule | Frontend Developer
+# 👋 Ahmed Nule | Software Engineer
 ## About Me
-I'm a passionate **Frontend Developer** specializing in creating innovative web applications and AI-powered solutions.
+I'm a passionate **Software Engineer** specializing in creating innovative web applications and AI-powered solutions.
 Currently working at **Goymarey** on impactful projects that transform digital experiences.

 ## 🚀 Current Work
 - **Frontend Developer** at Goymarey Enterprise